Webster County, Georgia: Politics

 Webster County was reliably Democratic throughout the 20th century.
-However, the margins tightened in the 2000 election and in 2004, John Kerry only won this county very narrowly as Bush won Georgia's electoral votes easily.
-Webster County is the only county in Georgia that flipped to McCain's column in 2008 after voting for Kerry in 2004.
+However, the margins tightened in the 2000 election and in 2004, Democrat John Kerry only won this county very narrowly as George Bush won Georgia's electoral votes easily.
+Webster County is the only county in Georgia that flipped to John McCain's column in 2008 after voting for Kerry in 2004.